soudev/knowledge.mine/stuff/nodejs.md

 --

-* [[GitHub] giodamelio / takeapeek](https://github.com/giodamelio/takeapeek) - A simple static webserver with only one command

 * [Harp - An open-source web server with built-in pre-processing](http://harpjs.com/) - Harp serves Jade, Markdown, EJS, CoffeeScript, LESS and Stylus as HTML, CSS & JavaScript—no configuration necessary.
 It makes front-end development a treat

+* [[GitHub] giodamelio / takeapeek](https://github.com/giodamelio/takeapeek) - A simple static webserver with only one command

+* [[GitHub] indutny / node-spdy](https://github.com/indutny/node-spdy) - SPDY server on Node.js

+* [[GitHub] dharmafly / noodle](https://github.com/dharmafly/noodle) - A node server and module which allows for cross-domain page scraping on web documents with JSONP or POST

 --